Formatting Your Paper For Publication

 2.1 General AppearanceThe text of the Journal is English.
 Your paper must not contain corrections or page numbers, headers, or footers.
 This document is printed in the format that should be used in the paper.

 Please note that the first paragraph of every section and subsection is left flush and all other paragraphs are indented by .2" as shown in this section and in Section 1.

 Major headings are to be column centered, numbered, and in a capitalized bold font, as shown in this document.
 Manually insert numbers; do NOT use the Bullets and Numbering feature of Word.
 Do NOT indent the first line of the paragraph immediately following the heading, but DO indent all subsequent paragraphs by .2".

 3.1.1Sub-subheadings: Sub-subheadings are to be in a bold font, numbered, and run in at the beginning of the paragraph.

 The enhancements to information systems education are identified or repeated here.
 DO NOT repeat the abstract or portions of it.

 Acknowledgements should follow the text just before the references.

-Endnotes should be in single-spacing type at the end of the paper, just before References.
+Endnotes should be in single-space type at the end of the paper just before References.
 Endnotes should be rare and are generally discouraged.
 Footnotes are NOT allowed.

 Albert L. Harris . . .
-Authors are required to submit brief biographies and a black and white passport type photo for inclusion in the journal (approximate size shown on the left).
-Author biography and photograph (head only) are printed at the end of the article but before any attachments or appendices.
-Pictures should be in .jpg format and 1.25" wide by 1.5" tall.
+Authors are required to submit brief biographies and a black and white passport type photo for inclusion in the journal.
+Author biography and photograph (head only) are printed at the end of the article but before any appendices.
+Pictures should be in .jpg format and approximately 1.25" wide by 1.5" tall.
 Each author's name is to be in bold type.
-Remove all XML formatting.

 Appendices are presented beginning on the page following the author biographies.
-They should be clearly labeled (e.g. Appendix 1) and titled.
-Appendices are normally a single column width.
+They should be clearly labeled (e.g., Appendix 1) and titled.
+Appendices should be a single column width.